July 13, 2026 – Due to operational delays, bulky item collection could not be completed today in the north sector.

 To keep you informed of important messages from the city!

-Notice to affected residences:
+Notice to Affected Residents:

 Once water supply is restored, a preventative boil-water advisory will be in effect for a minimum of 48 hours and until further notice.